ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

   <img class="lg_img" src="../img/light_array.png" />
 </p>

 The Light Editor UI allows the user to easily add, remove and configure conical and rectangular lights to a light array on an actor.
 The configuration can further be exported or imported to/from json for use with the client.
-This makes it very easy to visualize your light array from the editor and verify it setup correctly before working with it from your control algorithm on the client.
+This makes it very easy to visualize light arrays from the editor and verify it setup correctly before working with it from a control algorithm on the client.

 The best way to get started with the lights API is to create a vehicle, click Add Component as seen in the figure, add a light array component, and then add and manipulate cone and rectangular lights to the array.